Guest Story and Photos by Robert Kilipani

 This is a lively place.
 Music and food fill the air with the sounds of heaven and aromas from an old but lively culture.
 You can’t have a bad time here.
 Food is abundant and extremely cheap, especially if you go to roadside vendors.
 Just make sure that you tell them to cook it ‘well done’.

 Renowned through the 1990’s for the havoc it created in the Philippines, Mount Pinatubo is well known, and well feared.
 Even though it’s currently inactive, scientists believe it will erupt sometime in the not too distant future.
-For now you can enjoy it!
+For now you can enjoy it on your Philippines holidays!
 Enjoy the guided walks with other visitors and maybe even take a dip in the crater lake (everyone does it).

 This spot is filled with famous buildings, history, and parks.
 This spot is a must see for any traveler Get ready to be bombarded with souvenirs merchants and ware vendors thought.
 They attempt to sell you anything, and I do mean anything!
 One guy tried to sell me his mother!